-U.C.P will ensure that the wellness policy and most recent triennial assessment are available to the public at all times.
-U.C.P will also actively notify households on an annual basis about any updates made to the wellness policy and the availability of the triennial assessment results, as well as provide information to the community about the school nutrition environment.
+UCP of Central Florida will ensure that the wellness policy and most recent triennial assessment are always available to the public.
+UCP of Central Florida will also actively notify households on an annual basis about any updates made to the wellness policy and the availability of the triennial assessment results, as well as provide information to the community about the school nutrition environment.

-- ➤ U.C.P will ensure the most updated version of the wellness policy and triennial assessments are always available on the school website for the public to view. - ➤ U.C.P will present wellness policy updates, as applicable, during meetings with the Parent Teacher Association/Organization, health and wellness committee and other interested groups or stakeholders. - Wellness updates will be provided to students, parents and staff, as applicable, in the form of handouts, U.C.P website, articles and each school's newsletter, to ensure that the community is informed and that public input is encouraged. - ➤ Each school will provide all parents with access to a complete copy of the local school wellness policy at the beginning of the school year.
+- ➤ UCP of Central Florida will ensure the most updated version of the wellness policy and triennial assessments are always available on the school website for the public to view. - ➤ UCP of Central Florida will present wellness policy updates, as applicable, during meetings with the Parent Teacher Association/Organization, school board, district superintendent, health and wellness committee and other interested groups or stakeholders. - Wellness updates will be provided to students, parents and staff, as applicable, on the UCP of Central Florida website, and in the school's newsletter, to ensure that the community is informed, and that public input is encouraged.